owid/sdg-tracker.org/pages/peace-justice.md

 ## Target 16.10

 **_Ensure public access to information and protect fundamental freedoms, in accordance with national legislation and international agreements._**

+Open access to information and freedom of press represents an important institutional freedom.
+The charts below show the number of cases of killings of journalists and media personnel, and countries that adopt guarantees within policy and constitutions for public access to information.

 <iframe src="https://owid.cloud/grapher/cases-of-killings-of-journalists-and-media-personnel?tab=chart" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://owid.cloud/grapher/countries-that-adopt-guarantees-for-public-access-to-information" style="width: 100%; height: 600px; border: 0px none;"></iframe>